 Game Management Units: GMU 9, 10, 11, 13, 14A, 14B, 16, 17

 Region 4 is the home of three of Alaska's four wild plains bison herds:

-- Chitna River Herd.
-Animals were taken from the Copper River Herd and moved to May Creek, near the Chitna River.
+- Chitina River Herd.
+Animals were taken from the Copper River Herd and moved to May Creek, near the Chitina River.
 39 animals were transplanted, but a number of them died within the first year, due to severe winter conditions.
-The population reached a low of 16 animals within the first ten years, but has stabilized at the management goal of 50 animals.
-The herd ranges along the Chitna River, between the Tana River confluence and Chitna glacier.
-The population fluctuates, and permit numbers / hunter harvest is low, often only four or less animals a year.
+The population reached a low of 16 animals within the first ten years but has stabilized at the management goal of 50 animals.
+The herd ranges along the Chitina River, between the Tana River confluence and Chitina glacier.
+The population fluctuates, and permit numbers/hunter harvest is low, often only four or fewer animals a year.